Doomdark's Revenge: Gameplay

 Luxor's Moonring allows the player to view the world through the eyes of any character that is already in alliance or who has been recruited to Luxor's cause and, in each game day, the player may select characters in turn and move them around the Icemark, seeking objects, allies or enemies.

 The game has five factions to be recruited or fought: the Fey, Barbarians, Dwarfs, Giants, and Icelords.
-The main difference between Revenge and The Lords of Midnight is that the lords now all move and react independently, no longer content to sit in their castles and wait to be recruited.
+The main difference between Doomdark's Revenge and The Lords of Midnight is that the lords now all move and react independently, no longer content to sit in their castles and wait to be recruited.
 The enemy leader, Shareth, also moves around, attempting to recruit armies and lords to her cause, so a major part of the game involves recruiting sufficient forces to counter hers.
 This makes the relationship between lords very important, as some are vassals of others, and may only be recruited by their lieges.
 Recruiting a liege does not automatically recruit all his vassals, nor their respective vassals but it offers additional armed strength as well as access to the Lord's city or fortress.
 Lords may also cooperate, recruit and fight each other independently, making the world much more dynamic than the previous game.
 Hostile fortresses or cities may be sacked and taken ownership of, which become important sources of manpower as they slowly generate troops that can be used to replace those lost in battle elsewhere.

 The Icemark is a varied environment with forests, mountain ranges, plains and hills, all of which offer some resistance to the distance which may be travelled in each game 'day'.
-The land also features pits, palaces, huts, temples, gates and fountains which may contain creatures or magic that harms the player or provides respite and refreshment.
+The land also features pits, palaces, huts, temples, gates and fountains which may contain creatures or magic that harm the player or provides respite and refreshment.
 These features may also provide access to the underground tunnel world beneath the Icemark which would otherwise inaccessible.

 Within the Icemark, there are many magic items to be found, most belonging to a single lord and having 'power in battle'.
 Also, there are useful objects in the form of magic crowns, which may aid in the task of recruiting Lords.
 Runes may provide protection or the ability to be swifter in travel; in some cases, these objects may summon enemies or allow travel to a particular location.

 Doomdark's Revenge reverses the first game's victory conditions by giving the computer only a single goal, the death of the main protagonist Luxor.
 The player has many possible levels of victory, ranging from the simple rescue of Luxor's son Morkin from Shareth's spell of enchantment and retreat to Midnight, to the complete destruction of Shareth and the safe return home of Luxor, Morkin, as well as Luxor's companions Rorthron and Tarithel.